Day 1 Setup Tasks - Zoom Phone at U-M

 3. Choose either Ask Next Time or When I Share OR While Using the App.

-4. Return to Zoom App.
+4. Return to the Zoom App.

 Voicemail Setup